alok1974/scntocResManager/readme.txt

 3. The sample.scntoc.bak is a copy of the sample.scntoc file as a backup in case you want to revert to the original after making changes to the sample.scntoc file.

+4. sample_large.scntoc and it's backup files have more data to test(10,000 models).

 -----------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------